andersonandrei/mac0470/README.md

 - Week 23/04 :
 	In this week I intend to present my preview project to the development systems group of my college.
 So, I intend to collect feedbakcs and improve my presentation in this week.

+- Week 30/04 :
+	In this week I made a pull request to the INET repository.

+- Week 07/04 :
+	I made a misunderstanding and pull resquested to the master branch but I could do it to the integration branch.
+I did it now, but there are many modifications in the integration branch, so my code is not compiling.
+I intend to correct it this week.